TamVdb/itf3_CSS_flexbox/README.md

 # Adopt a sweet dog
-Exercise on FLEXBOX during my training at Interface3 – Brussels
+Exercise about FLEXBOX technology during my training at Interface3 – Brussels

 A simple responsive one-page website to test the principles of flexbox on a topic of choice.